top of page

 Students Society

 And from: Stacia Loft, Director of Indigenous Initiatives and Equity, Diversity, and Inclusivity (EDII) Programs at Queen's Law.
+We would also like to recognize the support from various Queen's Law faculty members, including but not limited to Dean Flood, Tim Butters, and Mark Dean.

 bottom of page